The Geometric Unitary Kudla Conjecture

-The codimension~$1$ case of \fref{Theorem}{mainthm:kudla_conjecture} was provided by Hofmann~\cite{hofmann-2014} and Liu~\cite{liu-2011a}.
-The key new ingredient in our proof of the higher-codimension case is an automatic convergence result for formal Fourier--Jacobi series in the Hermitian setting.
-Hermitian modular forms admit Fourier--Jacobi expansions with respect to a block decomposition of the variable~$\tau \in \HSg$, whose coefficients are Hermitian Jacobi forms indexed by Hermitian matrices~$m$ of size~$h \times h$.
-Further, the Fourier coefficients of Hermitian modular forms satisfy a symmetry relation~\eqref{eq:fourier_coefficient_symmetry} induced by the action of~$\GL{g}(\OF)$.
+The codimension~$1$ case of \fref{Theorem}{mainthm:kudla_conjecture} was provided by Liu~\cite{liu-2011a}, and independently by Hofmann~\cite{hofmann-2014} in the special case~$F = \QQ$.
+The key new ingredient in our proof of the higher-codimension case is an automatic convergence result for formal Fourier--Jacobi series in the Hermitian Hilbert setting.
+Hermitian Hilbert modular forms admit Fourier--Jacobi expansions with respect to a block decomposition of the variable~$\tau \in \HSEg$, whose coefficients are Hermitian Hilbert--Jacobi forms indexed by Hermitian matrices~$m$ of size~$h \times h$.
+Further, the Fourier coefficients of Hermitian Hilbert modular forms satisfy the symmetry relation~\eqref{eq:hermitian_fourier_coefficient_symmetry}, which is induced by the action of~$\GL{g}(\cOE)$.
 The notion of \emph{symmetric formal Fourier--Jacobi series} provided in \fref{Definition}{def:symmetric_formal_fourier_jacobi_series} combines these two features.
-They are formal series of Hermitian Jacobi forms, indexed by Hermitian matrices~$m$, whose Fourier coefficients satisfy this same relation~\eqref{eq:fourier_coefficient_symmetry}.
+They are formal series of Hermitian Hilbert--Jacobi forms, indexed by Hermitian matrices~$m$, whose Fourier coefficients satisfy that same relation~\eqref{eq:hermitian_fourier_coefficient_symmetry}.
 We write~$\rmFM^{(g,h)}_k(\rho)$ for the space of such series of weight~$k$ and type~$\rho$.
-This notion formalizes the formal Hermitian modular forms that appear in Liu's work.
+This notion formalizes the formal Hermitian Hilbert modular forms that appear in Liu's work.
+The Fourier--Jacobi expansion of Hermitian Hilbert modular forms gives the natural inclusion~\eqref{eq:symmetric_formal_fourier_jacobi_series_from_modular_forms}